-3 hours--Prereq.: Junior standing or departmental approval.
+3 hours--Prereq.: Sophomore standing or departmental approval.
 This course provides the student with the fundamentals of entrepreneurship and covers the entrepreneurial process from conception to harvest of the new venture.
 It concentrates on identifying the attributes of entrepreneurs, the process of searching for opportunities, evaluating the viability of a new venture, financing, starting and operating the new venture.
-This course is normally taught in the fall semester only.